MrMechanics/solFEM_v3/README.md

 should be a free open source FEM program which you can start up on your computer and quickly find the stiffness of a simple structure.

-It is also meant as a resource for students or engineers who wish to dig into FEM code and build more intuition for how the finite element method works.
-Maybe even use parts of this code as a base for their own FEM code.
+The code is written in python primarily to be easy to read, so it is meant to be a resource for students or engineers who wish to dig into FEM code and build more intuition for how the finite element method works.
+Maybe even use parts of this code as inspiration for their own FEM code.

 PS!
-This program is primarily meant to be used on relatively small FEM solutions (100 000 DOFs takes more than 2 minutes to solve), because it uses scipy.sparse.linalg solvers, which only solves matrix equations using one CPU.
+This program is primarily meant to be used on relatively small FEM solutions (100 000 DOFs takes more than 2 minutes to solve on a fast computer with lots of RAM, while 20 000 DOFs can take several minutes on a 10 year old laptop), because it uses scipy.sparse.linalg, which only solves matrix equations using one CPU.
 No parallel computing.

-Also it is generally not recommended to build big models with many parts, as the program can sometimes crash abruptly which might lose you all your work and cause some frustration.
-It is possible to save your work in .mdl files, but they are not a very robust format.
-Therefore if you need to save a solution for later, it is always safest to save your work in .sol files.
+Also it is recommended to save your work regularly while you build your solutions.
+This creates .mdl files which can be loaded from your last save if the program should crash.
+Also if you want to save your mesh in a more robust format, you can export it directly into a .sol file.

 Have fun!